ONTHEFRITTZ/The-Dak-and-Chog-Tavern/DEPLOYMENT.md

 git pull --ff-only origin main bash scripts/deploy-ec2.sh
 ```

+Cutover from legacy static site
+- Run `sudo bash scripts/install-nginx-conf.sh` after pulling to copy the updated reverse proxy config (it no longer serves the stale `/var/www/thedakandchog.xyz/html` snapshot).
+- The first time you cut over, clear the old static bundle: `sudo rm -rf /var/www/thedakandchog.xyz/html/*` (the directory is no longer used once Nginx is reloaded).
+- After Nginx reloads, purge the Cloudflare cache if you still see the legacy landing page.

 Admin Panel (WMON/DCMon) Post-Deploy Checklist
 - Load https://thedakandchog.xyz/admin/ (or your domain) and connect the owner wallet.